12-Month Post-Baccalaureate Nursing Program

 If admitted to the program, the following non-course requirements must also be completed by August 1.

-- Certified nursing assistant course and certification examination
+- Certified nursing assistant course

 - CPR Certification (American Heart Association-BLS for Healthcare Providers or Red Cross – CPR/AED for the Professional Rescuer/Health Care Provider) and Red Cross-Basic First Aid certification